 AA works through members telling their stories of what we used to be like, what happened and what we are like now.
-The AA program, known as The Twelve Steps, provides a framework for self-examination and a road to recovery, free of alcohol.
+The AA program provides a framework for self-examination and a road to recovery, free from alcohol.

 What AA Does NOT Do